11bho11/PriceCap/process-notes.md

 - **Issues:** None.
 - **Learner engagement:** Active on design — requested more visible price comparison and cheeky suggestion tone.
 Chose specific wording for the FAIR positive bubble.

+### Step 11: ResultsTab + ErrorOverlay

+- **What was built:** `ResultsTab.jsx` — retailer price table ("You paid" highlighted row at top, retailer rows with cheaper prices in green) and price range meter (green→yellow→red gradient bar, white marker line at scanned price position, min/max labels coloured to match bar ends).
+Wired into `VerdictScreen`'s Results tab replacing the stub. `ErrorOverlay.jsx` — shared component with camera-error and network-error states.
+Replaced inline `ErrorOverlayPlaceholder` in `BarcodeScan.jsx` with the real import.
+Updated `PriceScan.jsx` to set phase `'camera-error'` and show `ErrorOverlay` on camera denial (previously called `onError()` silently with no overlay shown).
+- **Learner verification:** Confirmed Results tab rendered correctly with retailer table and price meter.
+Error overlay confirmed working.
+- **Design change requested:** Price range meter moved above the retailer table.
+"PRICE RANGE" title and min/max labels made more visible — title colour lifted from `#555` to `#ccc`, labels now coloured green (min) and red (max) to match the gradient bar ends.
+Meter given a card background to read as a distinct section.
+- **Comprehension check:** "What's the main benefit of ErrorOverlay being a shared component?" → answered correctly: "One file, no drift" — one change updates both screens with no risk of them diverging.
+- **Issues:** None.
+- **Learner engagement:** Spotted the visual weakness in the meter labels unprompted and gave clear feedback.
+Good design instinct.

 ### Step 1: Full-stack project scaffold

 - **What was built:** Vite/React frontend scaffolded in `frontend/`.
 FastAPI backend created in `backend/` with `main.py` (CORS + `/ping` endpoint), `requirements.txt`, and `.env` placeholder. `.gitignore` added (covers node_modules, .env, __pycache__, venv, .claude).
 Frontend `App.jsx` wired to call `GET /ping` on mount via `useEffect` and log response to console.
 Git repo initialized and first commit made.